OlfatSeid/Prompt_Engineering_Techniques/README.md

 #### Tactic 1: Use delimiters to clearly indicate distinct parts of the input
 - Delimiters can be anything like: ```, """, < >, `<tag> </tag>`, `:`
 - 0000000000000000000000000000000000000000000
+# Guidelines for Prompting
+In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.

+## Setup
+#### Load the API key and relevant Python libaries.
+# Guidelines for Prompting
+In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.

+## Setup
+#### Load the API key and relevant Python libaries.
+# Guidelines for Prompting
+In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.

+## Setup
+#### Load the API key and relevant Python libaries.
+# Guidelines for Prompting
+In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.

+## Setup
+#### Load the API key and relevant Python libaries.